Skip to Main Content

 School of Information and Physical Sciences

-This guide lists the library resources to support your Research Report assignment.
+This guide provides the library resources to support your Research Report assignment.

 Before you start, it is strongly recommended that you: